odinuv/web/en/apv/walkthrough/pagination/index.md

 {% include /en/apv/walkthrough/pagination/templates/persons-list-2.latte %}
 {% endhighlight %}

+If you have search function in your person list, you have to decide if you want to paginate filtered results too.
+Because there is usually not much displayed records after applying search filter, you would probably want to hide pagination controles in that case:

+{: .solution}
+{% highlight php %}
+{% include /en/apv/walkthrough/pagination/templates/persons-list-3.latte %}
+{% endhighlight %}

 {: .note}
 You can also check the page parameter value for negative values.
 You can do this by use of mathematical function `max(0, intval($_GET['page']))` to avoid `if()` statement.
 Function `max()` returns obviously its